conda/governance/CODE_OF_CONDUCT.md

 - Immediately ending any event volunteer responsibilities and privileges the reported person holds
 - Expelling the person from the event without a refund
 - Requiring that the person immediately leave the event and not return
-- Any other response that the CoC representatives deem necessary and appropriate to the situation
+- Any other response that the CoC representatives or event staff deem necessary and appropriate to the situation

 # Reporting Guidelines